Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 To Analyze a specific PDF or original file, please run this command:

-**python ./call_analyze.py --analyzer-id analyzerID --pdf-sas-url "https://storageAccount.blob.core.windows.net/container/folder/sample.pdf?SASToken"**
+**python ./call_analyze.py --analyzer-id analyzerID --pdf-sas-url "https://storageAccount.blob.core.windows.net/container/folder/sample.pdf?SASToken --output-json "./desired-path-to-analyzer-results.json"**

 For the --analyzer-id argument, please input the analyzer ID of the created Analyzer.
+Additionally, specifying the --output-json isn't neccesary.
+The default location is "./sample_documents/analyzer_result.json".

 ## Things of Note
 - You will need to be using a version of Python above 3.9